miguelm18/HealthCare-Platform/src/RepostoryDirections.md

 Setting up the project in React for the first time:

+1. Install Node.js
+   Search for the Node.js download on google, and download the version that is compatible with your device

-1. NAVIGATE TO YOUR TERMINAL
+2. NAVIGATE TO YOUR TERMINAL
    Type "git --version" to see if you have git installed no quotations

-2. Navigate To my repository and copy the clone url
+3. Navigate To my repository and copy the clone url
    Go to terminal and type "git clone https://github.com/miguelm18/HealthCare-Platform.git" no quotations then type "git init" no quotations

-3. Add The Extensions From The Picture
+4. Add The Extensions From The Picture

 You should have the project downloaded onto your computer now

-4. Navigate to the frontend folder of your project in your terminal
+5. Navigate to the frontend folder of your project in your terminal
    You should already be at the src directory
    Type "cd frontend" to navigate into the frontend folder in the src directory

-5. install the packages needed to make the front end work
+6. install the packages needed to make the front end work
    You should still be at the frontend directory
    Type "npm install react-router-dom" into the terminal
    Type "npm install react-scripts" into the terminal
+   Type "npm install react-icons" into the terminal

 Starting the project in React after the first 5 steps are completed: